ai-cfia/FRST/README.md

 # Functional Realignment Scenario Tool (FRST)

 ## What is FRST?
-FRST is a scenario building tool to support resource allocation decision-making within the context of risk and resource alignment flexibility
+FRST is a scenario building, data visualization tool to support risk-based decision-making.

 ## How Does FRST Work?
 The current risk model uses the Treasury Board Secretariat's Project Complexity